appwrite-community/htf24-hackathon-submissions/submissions/template_submission.md

 <!--

-The reason I chose this idea/project was...
+The reason I chose this idea/project is about firebase -->

--->

 ## Tech Stack